This article was published on July 30, 2025 and updated on August 21, 2025.

 Valuation Changes May Offset the Rate Increase

 The MPFS contains language that shifts reimbursement away from services provided in a facility (hospital) setting and toward office-based services.
-Historically, work RVU (wRVU) values that reflect the physician’s services have been the same regardless of the site of service.
-As a result of this rule, radiology services provided in imaging centers and office-based labs (OBL) could become more lucrative than hospital work.
 The proposed rule would “reduce the portion of the facility PE RVUs allocated based on work RVUs to half the amount allocated to non-facility [practice expense] PE RVUs”.
-This would create a redistribution of value from facility-based services to non-facility-based services.
+This would create a redistribution of value from facility-based services (typically hospitals) to non-facility-based services such as imaging centers or Office Based Labs (OBL).
+However, the Federal Affairs Committee of the Radiology Business Management Association (RBMA) has learned that this Site of Service Differential will not apply to diagnostic radiology services billed with Modifier -26.
+Thus, hospital-based radiology will not be negatively impacted but it seems that office-based services could benefit.

-For radiology practices, these adjustments could offset much of the increase in the fee schedule CF. We will be analyzing which procedures would be affected and assess the impact to radiology.
+For radiology practices, some of these adjustments could offset much of the increase in the fee schedule CF. We will continue to analyze which procedures would be affected and assess the impact to radiology.

 Expiring Regulations